origamiman72/reddit-place-script-2022/README.md

 Put in the following content:

-**Note:** The last four coordinate variables are already set.
+**Note:** The last four coordinate variables are already configured for the pan-UC flag.
 Do not change them.

 ```text
 ENV_PLACE_USERNAME='["developer_username"]'